Find the best 1-year fixed mortgage rate

 1-year fixed rates are typically lower than the rates on longer mortgage terms, like 5 or 10 years.
 This is because longer fixed-rate terms lock in a lower rate for a longer period of time.
 That might be great for you, but it puts the risk of a rate rise onto your lender.
 The higher rate is, therefore, a premium for locking in today's rate for longer.

 These relationships aren't always constant, however, especially in very low or high rate environments.
 You should always decide which term is best for you based on the current market and your present circumstances.

-1-year rates vs. other mortgage term lengths
+1-year rates vs. other mortgage term lengths (interactive graph)

 Some homeowners opt for a 1-year fixed mortgage rate because they plan to move in a year.
 The problem with this strategy is that unless the homeowner is moving in exactly one year, they will incur a penalty for breaking their mortgage early.
 Thus, a variable mortgage rate often makes more sense in this case.
 This is because the refinance penalty, three months interest, will often be lower than refinancing a fixed mortgage.

 Looking over historical mortgage rates is the best way to understand which mortgage terms attract lower rates.
 They also make it easier to understand whether rates are currently higher or lower than they have been in the past.